matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 Clients should request this endpoint each time before making a `/lookup` or `/bulk_lookup` request, to handle identity servers which may rotate their pepper values frequently.
+Clients must choose one of the given hash algorithms to encrypt the 3pid during lookup.

-An example of generating a hash using the above hash and pepper is as follows:
+An example of generating a hash using SHA-256 and the provided pepper is as
+follows:

 ```python
 address = "user@example.org"